 Henry Louis Gehrig was born in New York City on June 19, 1903.
 Lou was the only child in his family to live more than two years.
 When he was five, his family moved to a house close to the Highlanders’ and Giants’ baseball parks.
 Lou began playing pickup baseball games in his neighborhood and soon became one of the best sandlot players in the city.
 He was a Giants fan, and he went to games at the Polo Grounds whenever he could save up the 25 cents needed for a left-field bleacher seat.

 Lou Gehrig played in 2,130 consecutive games for the Yankees.
 Only Cal Ripken has a longer game streak (2,632).
 Lou played every day despite a broken thumb, a broken toe, and back pain.
-Later X-rays showed 17 different fractures that had “healed” while Lou continued to play.
+X-rays showed 17 different fractures that had “healed” while Lou continued to play.
 He got the nickname the “Iron Horse” because of his endurance and batting strength.
 Lou hit four home runs in one game and had 23 grand slam home runs in his career.
 He was an All-Star seven times and had 493 home runs, 2,721 hits, and 1,995 RBIs.
-In 1934, Lou Gehrig won the American League’s Triple Crown (Male Athlete of the Year, American League MVP, and the Player of the Year).
-He was voted the AL Most Valuable Player (MVP) twice.
+In 1934, Lou Gehrig was awarded Male Athlete of the Year, American League MVP, and the Player of the Year.
+He was voted the American League Most Valuable Player (MVP) twice.